 Health visitors are registered nurses/midwives who have additional training in community public health nursing, and lead and deliver the Healthy Child Programme for children under five.
 They provide a professional public health service based on best evidence of what works for individuals, families, groups, and communities - enhancing health and reducing health inequalities through a proactive, universal service for all children 0-5 years and for vulnerable populations targeted according to need.

-In most of Suffolk, apart from Lowestoft and Waveney*, our Health Visiting Service is integrated with our Children's Centre Service, because we believe this provides you with better care and support.
+In Suffolk our Health Visiting Service is integrated with our Children's Centre Service, because we believe this provides you with better care and support.
+For all enquiries, information, advice and guidance please call our Health Business Centre on 0345 607 8866 or e-mail email@example.com.

 Each health visiting and children’s centre team work together as one, providing services across their local area to all families with children under five.
 They work in partnership with parents and carers from the antenatal period until school entry.
 This includes offering expert health assessments, advice, support, and interventions, as required.